-Temple Beth El honors the diverse Jewish traditions of our members.
-Services, which include Reform, Reconstructionist, Conservative, and Jewish Renewal styles, are currently led by Rabbi Steinberg, lay leaders, and visiting rabbis.
-We are also proud to welcome visiting Jewish educators, artists, and musicians who contribute to the cultural vitality of our community.
+Today, our synagogue honors the diverse Jewish traditions of our members by offering services that include classic Reform, Conservative, Reconstructionist, and Jewish Renewal styles.
+While Rabbi Steinberg leads Friday night services monthly, as well as Saturday morning Torah Services throughout the year, our members trained as lay leaders also conduct services.
+We also welcome visiting rabbis, Jewish educators, artists, and musicians who contribute to the cultural vitality of our community.